-Customer satisfaction is one of Belfius' top priorities, with Public and Corporate clients reporting 98% customer satisfaction in 2017.
-Belfius has established a focused strategy to maintain this high standard.
-First, Belfius offers a wide range of classic banking and insurance products meeting all basic financial needs as effectively as possible.
-In addition to these traditional products, Belfius also looks to add value to its client relationships by leveraging its deep client and market understanding and offering tailor-made products and services to meet the needs of public, social and corporate clients.
+Customer satisfaction is one of Belfius' top priorities, once again achieving 98% in 2018.
+Belfius has established a focused strategy to maintain this remarkably high standard.
+First, the bank offers a wide range of classic products meeting all basic financial needs as effectively as possible.
+In addition to these traditional products, Belfius also looks to add value to its client relationships by leveraging its in-depth client and market understanding and offering tailor-made products and services to meet the needs of corporate and public and social clients.